 Stop Enabling

-Trying to hide a family member’s addiction, cover for their mistakes, or make excuses will get families of addict’s nowhere and doing the same things over and over again and expecting different results is the definition of insanity.
+Trying to hide a family member’s addiction, covering for their mistakes, or making excuses is not productive.
+Doing the same things over and over again and expecting different results is the definition of insanity.
 Stop giving the addict money, rides, or any other resources that they can use while maintaining their habit.

 Educate Yourself